James Pagden

 James William Pagden (c.
-1814 – 28 December 1872) was an English cricketer active from 1835 to 1858 who played for Sussex.
-He was born in Sevington, Surrey and died in Alfriston, Sussex.
-He appeared in two first-class matches with an interval of 23 seasons between them.
+1814 – 28 December 1872) was an English cricketer who was active from 1835 to 1858 and played first-class cricket for Sussex, as well as being a prominent nineteenth-century beekeeper who invented the "Pagden method" of swarm control.
 His brother, Elgar Pagden, also played first-class cricket.
+He has also been credited with cutting the first Litlington White Horse, a hill figure in East Sussex.